peastman/openmm-cph/README.md

    you must be able to parameterize the model with a ForceField object.
 You cannot use models that were parameterized in another program and loaded from Amber, CHARMM, or Gromacs files.
 3. Changing the state of a residue can only affect parameters within that residue.
-It cannot change per-particle parameters of atoms in other residues, nor can it affect bonded interactions (including 1-4 Coulomb interactions) that involve an atom in another residue.
+It cannot change per-particle parameters of atoms in other residues, nor can it affect nonbonded exceptions (e.g. 1-4 Coulomb interactions) that involve an atom in another residue.
    In practice, this means you can vary sites on the side chains of a protein, but not ones on the backbone.
+4. It can only modify parameters of the following forces: NonbondedForce, GBSAOBCForce, and any custom force that has a per-particle parameter called "charge".
+This means, for example, that it cannot be used with the AMOEBA force field.